TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 \end{aligned}
 $$

 where R is the circle radius and T is the time period for one full circular revolution.
-Adding these rate commands to the reference state vector profile, the following closed loop system response is shown below,
+Adding these rate commands to the reference state vector profile, the closed loop system response is shown below,

 Linearized EOM            |  Nonlinear EOM :-------------------------:|:-------------------------: